dywy/HAN_latex_template/README.md

 The `code` and `images` folders hold contents refered to by the `.tex` file.
 The `references.bib` file is where I like to put, well, references.

+## Texmaker notes
+Assuming _use a "build" subdirectory for ouput files_ is set, use the following command for Makeindex: 'makeindex build/%.nlo -s nomencl.ist -o build/%.nls'